-Complete all sections.
+Complete all sections on the forms.
 If a section does not apply to you, write "Not Applicable" or "NA".
-If your application is incomplete it may be returned to you and this will delay the processing of your application.

 If you need more space for any section, include an additional page containing the appropriate section, complete it and upload it with your application.
 For the document type, choose "other."